 What Is Warehouse Automation?

-Warehouse automation uses one or several types of automated technologies to automate manual warehouse operations.
+Warehouse automation uses one or several types of automated technologies to automate manual operations.
 It reduces the burden of your most repetitive, tedious, and potentially error-prone tasks with the help of highly accurate and fatigue-proof machines.
+Think of it as the backbone of many modern warehouses, distribution centers, and e-commerce fulfilment centers; playing an instrumental role in ensuring seamless, efficient operations.

 According to Statista, the warehouse automation market is expected to surpass $30 billion worldwide by 2026, which is $17.9 billion in 2022.